aman123shi/aman123shi/README.md

 - 👋 Hi, I’m Amanuel shiferaw
 - 👀 I’m interested in web and mobile developments
 - 🌱 Software Engineering BSC  BahirDar university
-- 💞️ I’m looking to collaborate on Nodejs projects to be specific Express.js, NestJs and Angular framework and Flutter
+- 💞️ I’m looking to collaborate on Nodejs projects to be specific Express.js, NestJs, Angular framework and Flutter
 - 📫 you can reach me through my email 123aman64@gmail.com or with my cell phone +251939320839
 - my portfolio link 👉👉👉  https://amanuel-shiferaw-portfolio.herokuapp.com